Sunny2307/Odooxnmit/README.md

 # TeamNest - Team Collaboration Platform

-A modern, responsive team collaboration platform built with React and Node.js, featuring project management, task tracking, drag-and-drop functionality, and team communication.
+A modern, responsive team collaboration platform built with React and Node.js, featuring project management, task tracking, drag-and-drop functionality and team communication.

 ## 🎯 Project Overview

 **SynergySphere – Advanced Team Collaboration Platform**

-TeamNest is a comprehensive team collaboration platform designed to help teams manage projects, track tasks, and communicate effectively.
-Built with modern web technologies, it provides an intuitive interface for project management and team coordination.
+TeamNest is a comprehensive team collaboration platform designed to help teams manage projects, track tasks and communicate effectively.
+It is built with modern web technologies, it provides an intuitive interface for project management and team coordination.

 ## 👥 Team Information